Skip to main content Skip to navigation

 Profile

 Nicholas Gane joined the Department of Sociology at the University of Warwick in October 2013 from the University of York.
 He worked previously at Brunel University and Goldsmiths College.
 He directed the ESRC Warwick Doctoral Training Centre and the Midlands Graduate School Doctoral Training Partnership from 2016-19.
-He is Director of Research and Impact for the Department of Sociology.
+He was a member of the REF2021 sub-panel for Sociology.

 Research